-Mason received seven reports for potential illicit discharge incidents from the public and Mason staff.
-After investigations conducted by EHS, it was determined that none of them were actually illicit discharges within or reaching Mason's MS4 boundary.
+Mason received five reports for potential illicit discharge incidents from the public and Mason staff.
+After investigations conducted by EHS, it was determined that three of them were illicit discharges within or reaching Mason's MS4 boundary.
+Proper actions had been taken to remove and mitigate the illicit discharges.